NVIDIA/TensorRT-LLM/docs/source/advanced/batch-manager.md

 GptManager batchManager(pathToTrtEngine,                   // Path to the TensorRT engine of the model,
                         TrtGptModelType::InflightFusedBatching, // Use in-flight batching,
                         maxBeamWidth,                      // Maximum beam width (must be >= 1),
-                        schedulerPolicy,                   // Scheduling policy (see below),
+                        schedulerConfig,                   // Scheduler configuration (see below),
                         getInferenceRequestsCb,            // The Get callback (see above), sendResponseCb,                    // The Send callback (see above), pollStopSignalCb,                  // The Stop signals callback (see above),